 - Mary Crown Princess of Denmark was 32 when she married.
 The first of her four children was born 17 months later.

-- Letizia The Princess of the Asturias was 32 when she married.
+- Letizia Queen of Spain was 32 when she married.
 The first of her two children was born 17 months later.

-- Princess Mathilde The Duchess of Brabant was 26 when she married.
+- Princess Mathilde Queen of the Belgians was 26 when she married.
 The first of her four children was born 22 months later.

-- Maxima The Princess of Orange was 30 when she married.
+- Maxima Queen of The Netherlands was 30 when she married.
 The first of her three children was born 22 months later.

 - Mette-Marit Crown Princess of Norway was 28 when she married.
 The first of her two royal children was born 29 months later.
 She had another child from a previous relationship when she was 23.